Uvacoder/js-algorithms/data-structures/readme.md

 # Data Structures

-Container for data that fits different needs.
+* Containers for data that fits different needs.

+* The data in the data structures are processed by certain operations.
+The particular data structure chosen largely depends on the frequency of the operation that needs to be performed on the data structure:
+* Traversing
+* Searching
+* Insertion
+* Deletion
+* Sorting
+* Merging

 ## Table Content